 Restoration Local® Benefits:

 Mold Removal and Remediation Services

-Many materials in homes and business contain organic materials conducive to mold growth.
-In the presence of moisture, drywall, wood, paneling, ceiling tiles, carpeting, insulation, paper, cardboard, fabric, upholstery and even paint will encourage mold growth.
+Many materials in homes and businesses contain organic materials conducive to mold growth.
+In the presence of moisture, drywall, wood, paneling, ceiling tiles, carpeting, insulation, paper, cardboard, fabric, upholstery, and even paint will encourage mold growth.
 If these items remain consistently damp, mold will grow rapidly.